Is your skin begging for moisture lately?

 That’s your cue to add a hyaluronic acid serum to your skincare routine.
 A nice addition in the summer, it becomes an absolute must-have in the winter months.
 It doesn’t matter what skin type you have – hydration is the foundation of happy skin.

-A humectant.
-Or, in plain English, a moisture magnet.
+Hyaluronic Acid is a humectant.
+In plain English, a moisture magnet.

-Humectants attract moisture from the air and drop it into the skin.
-That extra moisture is a godsend for skin: it plumps it up so wrinkles look smaller, it makes it as soft as a baby’s and gives it a radiant glow.
+Humectants attract moisture from the air and drop it into your skin.
+That extra moisture is a godsend for skin: it plumps it up so wrinkles look smaller, it makes it as soft as a baby’s, and gives it a radiant glow.

 Hyaluronic Acid does the job particular well: it can attract and bind to the skin up to 1000 times its weight in water!